jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.13.14 StrahlerStreamOrder

-Assigns the Strahler stream order to each link in a stream network.
+Assigns the Strahler stream order to each link in a stream network..

 *Parameters*: